 Looking at the importing markets for coffee exported by the EAC, Germany (with 16.7%) followed by Italy (with 13.9%) are the leading importers over the last five years (2015-2019).
 Other major importing markets are USA, Belgium, Japan, Switzerland, Korea, United Kingdom and Morocco, the only African market in this top group.
 Significantly, Morocco's imports have grown at 269.5% in the five years under review.
-Figure 4 on the following page shows value of imports for the top fifteen markets.
+Figure 4 below shows value of imports for the top fifteen markets.

-Figure 4, Top 10 importing markets from the world for EAC coffee exports
+Figure 4, Top 15 importing markets from the world for EAC coffee exports